Distributed Linearly Separable Computation: System Model

+The authors in~\cite{codedlineartrans2018wang} considered another distributed linear transform problem with a different sparsity constraint compared to~\cite{shortdot2016dutta}.
+The distributed linear transform problem in~\cite{codedlineartrans2018wang} can be seen as a special case of the distributed linearly separable computation problem with $ \Tsf_n =\Lsf=1$ and $\Ksf_{\rm c}=\Ksf$.

 \paragraph*{{\bf Distributed matrix-vector and matrix-matrix multiplications}} Distributed computing techniques against stragglers were also used to compute matrix-vector multiplication as ${\bf A b}$~\cite{universally2019ramamoo,matrixvectorconvo2017das,finitematrixvector2018hadda} and matrix-matrix multiplication as ${\bf A B}$~\cite{speedup2018Lee,highdimensional2017lee,sparsematrix2018wang,polyoptYu2017,yu2020stragglermitigation,dutta2020optimalRT,struresis2020ramamoo,jia2019matrixCSA}.
-The general technique is to partition each input matrix into sub-matrices and let the workers compute some linear combinations of the sub-matrices (from MDS coding, polynomial coding, etc.), without considering the sparsity of the coding vectors/matrices.
-In other words, the linear combinations are over all sub-matrices of the input matrices.
+The general technique is to partition each input matrix into sub-matrices and assign some linear combinations of all sub-matrices (from MDS codes, polynomial codes, etc.) to the workers without considering the sparsity of the coding vectors/matrices.
+Thus, the assignment phase is coded.

-Instead, in our considered distributed linearly separable computation problem, to compute ${\bf F} [W_1; \ldots;W_{\Ksf}]$ in~\eqref{eq:objective matrix-matrix}, each worker can only access to a subset of the messages in $\{W_1, \ldots,W_{\Ksf} \}$.

 \paragraph*{{\bf Distributed multivariate polynomial computation}} Similar difference as above also appears between the considered distributed linearly separable computation problem and the distributed multivariate polynomial computation problem in~\cite{lagrange2019yu}.
 It was shown in~\cite{lagrange2019yu} that the gradient descent can be computed distributedly by using a coding scheme based on the Lagrange polynomial.
-However, the Lagrange distributed computing scheme in~\cite{lagrange2019yu} needs to let each worker fully access to all the input datasets.
+However, the assignment phase of the Lagrange distributed computing scheme in~\cite{lagrange2019yu} is coded.

+In summary, compared to the distributed computing schemes with coded assignment phase, the main challenge of designing computing schemes with uncoded assignment phase is that besides the decodability constraint, we should additionally guarantee that in the transmitted linear combination(s) by each worker, the coefficients of the unassigned elements are $0$.